BBQ:Block Bad Queries is a WordPress Web Application Firewall that blocks malicious HTTP requests

 Once you installed BBQ:Block Bad Queries WordPress plugin run several tests by requesting the below list of sample URLs to ensure it is working (replace some_site.com with your domain):

 If the plugin is working correctly, the server should respond with an HTTP Status Code of 403 Forbidden upon requesting such URLs.
 The above request are just URL examples that should be blocked by BBQ:Block Bad Requests plugin.
 You can run several other tests by using requests typically used in real life hacking attacks.

 If you are not sure what is the server response when sending malicious HTTP requests you can confirm the response by using Fiddler proxy.

 As highlighted in the below screenshot, in this test we have requested the URL https://www.wpwhitesecurity.com/contact/base64_ and can confirm that the server responds with a HTTP 403 Forbidden response.

 Block Bad Queries Plugin – A Web Application Firewall for WordPress

 There you have it!
 If you have been looking for a highly customizable and strong web application firewall for your WordPress blogs and websites, install BBQ:Block Bad Queries plugin and forget about it.
-You can download BBQ:Block Bad Queries from the WordPress plugin repository or buy their PRO version from here.
+You can download BBQ:Block Bad Queries from the WordPress plugin repository.

 If on the other hand you prefer something that does not need any configuration and also does malware scanning, I would recommend Malcare malware scanner.